-- 120 participants to visit Israel on Birthright trips - 60 students and local young adults to celebrate Shabbat together every Friday night - 40 young adults to attend lectures on Jewish themes - 30 new leaders to graduate from Hillel's young leadership program
+- 120 participants to visit Israel on Birthright trips - 60 students and local young adults to celebrate Shabbat together every Friday night - 40 young adults to attend lectures on Jewish themes - 30 new leaders to graduate from Hillel's young leadership program the people they benefit.

-DOING GOOD

-Susie & Marion Haberman
+DOING GOOD Susie & Marion Haberman

 Susie Haberman and her daughter-in-law, Marion, share a bond because of their passion for doing good.
-Federation's Mitzvah Mavens program offers the pair opportunities to spend meaningful time together, engaged in hands-on volunteer projects that bring smiles and joy to the people they benefit.
+Federation's Mitzvah Mavens program offers the pair opportunities to spend meaningful time together, engaged in hands-on volunteer projects that bring smiles and joy to

-What led you to become active in Federation and specifically with Mitzyah Mayens?
+What led you to become active in Federation and specifically with Mitzvah Mavens?